musikele/musikele.github.io/_posts/2017-02-08-debug-a-nodejs-application-from-command-line-it-s-super-easy.md

 Let's skip the first two lines, they are just diplayed for nerds.

-As you can see, nodejs has blocked the execution at line 1 of the file, as you can see from the `>` mark.
+Nodejs has blocked the execution at line 1 of the file, as you can see from the `>` mark.

 > It's best to say now that when NodeJS blocks at a line, the line is **NOT** executed.
 So, in the example, we are _before_ the first istruction is ever executed.